cloudify-cosmo/docs.getcloudify.org/content/cli/blueprints.md

 ### install-plugins

+#### Usage
-Usage: `cfy blueprints install-plugins [OPTIONS] BLUEPRINT_PATH`
+`cfy blueprints install-plugins [OPTIONS] BLUEPRINT_PATH`

-Install the necessary plugins for a given blueprint in the local environment.
+Install the necessary plugins for a specific blueprint in the local environment.

-Currently only supports passing the YAML of the blueprint directly.
+Only supports passing the YAML of the blueprint directly.

-`BLUEPRINT_PATH` -      is the path to the blueprint to install plugins for.
+`BLUEPRINT_PATH` -      The path to the blueprint to install plugins for.

 &nbsp;
 #### Example